 3 Are Dead And 4 Hospitalized From Drug Overdoses, Pittsburgh Police Say

-What Pittsburgh police first called a medical situation that left three people dead and four hospitalized, is now believed to be an isolated drug overdose incident.
+What Pittsburgh police first called a medical situation that left three people dead and four hospitalized is now believed to be an isolated drug overdose incident.

 "We do not believe this particular incident is going to be widespread," Pittsburgh police commander for narcotics Jason Lando said.
 "So we are not in a situation where we expect people to be found in an overdosed state all over the city."

-Early Sunday morning a 911 call was placed for an unresponsive man at an apartment building on the city's south side.
+Early Sunday morning, a 911 call was placed for an unresponsive man at an apartment building on the city's South Side.

-Pittsburgh Public Safety Director Wendell Hissrich said a short time later another victim was found semi-conscious on the street nearby, appearing to have the same symptoms as the first victim.
+Pittsburgh Public Safety Director Wendell Hissrich said a short time later another victim was found semiconscious on the street nearby, appearing to have the same symptoms as the first victim.

-Officers tracked the victim back to the same location in the Southside Works City Club Apartments, where they found five others inside, Hissrich said.
+Officers tracked the victim back to the same location, in the Southside Works City Club Apartments, where they found five others inside, Hissrich said.
 One was discovered in the elevator of the apartment building.

 "The victims — including three people who died and four who remain hospitalized — appear to have been at the same venue together, and then to have gone to a second location at a private residence where they apparently overdosed on drugs," according to a statement from Pittsburgh police.